Statement of purpose and infection control

 • Any review and update of policies, procedures and guidelines.

-There have been no significant events raised that are related to infection control.
+There have been no significant events raised that are related to infection control since the annual statement.

-The purpose of the audit was to establish whether all clinicians were disposing correctly of clinical waste products in accordance with statutory regulations and also to re-assess the position of sharps boxes, ensuring that they were not accessible to children.
+The purpose of the audits was to establish whether all clinicians were disposing of clinical waste products in accordance with statutory regulations and also to re-assess the position of sharps boxes, ensuring that they were not accessible to children.

 Risk Assessments and outcomes